shanewhiteman/password_manager/readme.md

 Objective:
-A password manager that manages your passwords and gives you a rating based on the password you gave it
+A password manager that manages your passwords and gives you a rating based on the password you gave it using basic encryption functions.
+Not recommended for use!

 ------------------
 # Account Creation